Decauville: Civilian use

 A Decauville railway was used in the construction of La Plata, Argentina, in the 1880s, and transported dignitaries from the mainline trains to the site of the founding ceremony.
 It was a 600 mm gauge rail built by the Province of Buenos Aires Railway, and departed from FCBAPE's Ensenada to Lomas de Tolosa (the first station established in the city).

-During the 1889 exposition, Shah of Persia Nasereddin Shah who was a visitor got interested in the system and ordered 20 wagons and some rails to be installed in Tehran for Tehran – Rey Railway.

-Decauville railways were widely used in construction yards, quarries, farms, cane fields and mountain railways up to the 1950s.
-The company also produced road vehicles and construction engines.